By Kat Billo ’25

 What do you do for fun?

-How do you feel about the sense of community at URI?
+What is the sense of community like at URI?

-What are some things URI Engineering has that other engineering schools don’t?
+What are things URI Engineering has that other engineering schools don’t?

 What do you think of Kingston?